 procedures, are given poor information and advice about vibration effects by their paid "consultants" or some combination thereof.
 When damage is reported in connection with their work,

-contractors, project sponsors and their employees all too often rationalize the damage away.
+such contractors, project sponsors and their employees all too often rationalize the damage away.
 They tell themselves (and just about everybody else) that "construction

 in future projects.